Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhiều kênh YouTube chuyên làm video cho trẻ em là các

-Children over 2 years old should watch screens for less than one hour per day, accompanied by an adult, and the content should be interactive, educational , friendly and non-violent.
+Children over 2 years old should watch screens for less than one hour per day, accompanied by an adult, and the content should be interactive, educational , friendly, and non-violent.

-There is no specific time recommendation for children aged 5 to 8, but parents should ensure that screen time does not interfere with other important activities such as sleep, physical activity and learning.
+There is no specific time recommendation for children aged 5 to 8, but parents should ensure screen time does not interfere with other important activities such as sleep, physical activity and learning.

 The fault lies not so much with children's music videos, but with the way adults use them to serve children food.